hosseinzamaninasab/py-cheat-sheet/README.md

 # py-cheat-sheet
-Python cheat sheet from any source i saw, which include persian source or another I will put practices with solve hyperlink below,
-Hope you learn something not just copy and paste..!
+Python cheat sheet from any source i saw, which include persian source or another, i will put practices with solve hyperlink below, Hope you learn something not just copy and paste..!